grip-on-software/timeline/README.md

 ## Format

 In order to build the web interface, certain files are required during the build step.
 This section describes the format of these files.
+The `visualization-site` repository contains JSON schema files with specific type descriptions of all the nested fields.

 - `public/data/data.json`: Contents are a JSON object with summary data.
 It contains at least the following keys and values: